-Direct supervision for level II students is provided by a licensed or credentialed occupational therapist with at least one year of experience subsequent to initial certification that is adequately prepared to serve as a fieldwork educator (ACOTE C.1.11).
+Direct supervision for level II students is provided by a licensed or credentialed occupational therapist with at least one year of experience subsequent to initial certification that is adequately prepared to serve as a fieldwork educator (ACOTE C.1.13).

-To ensure a mechanism for evaluating the effectiveness of supervision (ACOTE C.1.12), our program utilizes three documents, the Level II Supervision form (Appendix V), the Summary of Clinical Visitation form (Appendix VI) and the Student Evaluation of Fieldwork Experience form (Appendix VII).
-At the completion of each level II fieldwork experience, the fieldwork educator completes the AOTA Fieldwork Performance Evaluation (FWPE) via Formstack to evaluate the student's performance on each level II fieldwork rotation (C.1.15).
+To ensure a mechanism for evaluating the effectiveness of supervision (ACOTE C.1.8), our program utilizes three documents, the Level II Supervision form (Appendix V), the Summary of Clinical Visitation form (Appendix VI) and the Student Evaluation of Fieldwork Experience survey provided to students for completion via Formstack.
+FIU OT students also collaborate with their FWE to complete a feedback form (Appendix VII) throughout their fieldwork experience in order to ensure that all aspects of the student's performance are addressed (ACOTE C.1.9).
+At the completion of each level II fieldwork experience, the fieldwork educator completes the AOTA Fieldwork Performance Evaluation (FWPE) v i a F o r m s t a c k to evaluate the student's performance on each level II fieldwork rotation (C.1.15).

-During the midterm visit/phone call, the AFWC addresses the topic of supervision with the student and the FWE to ensure that initially supervision is direct and then decrease to less direct supervision, as appropriate for the setting, the severity of the clients' condition, and the ability of the students (ACOTE C.1.13).
+During the midterm visit/phone call, the AFWC addresses the topic of supervision with the student and the FWE to ensure that initially supervision is direct and then decrease to less direct supervision, as appropriate for the setting, the severity of the clients' condition, and the ability of the students (ACOTE C.1.14).
 All our level II experiences have occupational therapy services and employed occupational therapists.
-Our level II students are supervised by qualified licensed occupational therapists who have at least one year of clinical experience after initial certification (ACOTE C.1.11).
+Our level II students are supervised by qualified licensed occupational therapists who have at least one year of clinical experience after initial certification (ACOTE C.1.13).